Earth Day & Beyond: Environmental Talks Coming This Spring to NYC

 By Alison Durkee

-It’s almost Earth Day, and with the combination of accelerating climate change and the lack of leadership in Washington, it’s more important than ever to stay informed.
+It’s almost Earth Day, and with the combination of accelerating climate change and the lack of national leadership, it’s more important than ever to stay informed.
 Learn more about our shared planet at these upcoming environment-themed events coming to NYC.

 When a Nobel Laureate speaks, who listens?
 Sign up for Thought Gallery’s weekly Curriculum and get the best of smart NYC delivered right to your inbox.